sstadick/perbase/README.md

 For the fastest possible output, use `only-depth --fast-mode`.

 **Note** that it is possible that two adjacent positions may not merge if they fall at a `--chunksize` boundary.
 If this is an issue you can set the `--chunksize` to the size of the largest contig in question.
 At a future date this may be fixed or a post processing tool may be provided to fix it.
 For most use cases this should not be a problem.
-Additionally, you can pipe into `merge-adjcent` which will fix it as well.
+Additionally, you can pipe into `merge-adjacent` which will fix it as well.
 EX: `perbase only-depth -m file.bam | perbase merge-adjacent > out.tsv`.

 Example output of `perbase only-depth --mate-fix --zero-base  ./test/test.bam`: